Central Florida Nonprofit Compensation & Benefits Survey

 Who should fill out the report?
 The nonprofit administrator who handles the compensation and benefits for employees at the organization.

 Is the report free?
 The report is a free online resource thanks to generous sponsors like Fairwinds Credit Union.

 How long does the survey take to complete?
-The report, on average takes of 45 minutes, based on how readily you have the information available, the size of your organization, etc.
+The report, on average, takes 45 minutes, based on how readily you have the information available, the size of your organization, etc.

 One of our participants in the 2015 survey shared “I can’t understand why any non-profit would not want to participate.
 The information provided is very valuable as a management tool to justify compensation and benefits.”